 The site includes budget calculators and other tools to assist users in better managing funds in order to better prioritize personal expenditures and prepare for future challenges.

-SSC GEAR UP students should have already created an account on this site.
-The site is a partnership project of the Oklahoma State Regents for Higher Education, Oklahoma colleges and University and various college access organizations.
+OKCOLLEGESTART is a project of the Oklahoma State Regents for Higher Education, Oklahoma colleges and University and various college access organizations.

 With their accounts, students can begin preparation for education after high school and track their progress over time beginning as early as middle school.
 The site also provides updated information on degree plans, admission requirements, activities and costs at Oklahoma public and private higher education institutions allowing students and parents to review the options available in Oklahoma for post-secondary education.

-The site also includes a “Net Price Calculator Center” which can be used for estimating college costs after scholarships and grants.
+The College and Affordability and Transparency Center also includes a “Net Price Calculator Center” which can be used for estimating education costs after scholarships and grants.
 And, the site also includes the opening link to the “College Scorecard” launched in 2015.
 To help students make informed college choices, the scorecard allows them to find information specifically addressing a college’s affordability and value.